Underrated Towns

 On a good day, you’ll see more moose than people.
 Strip malls are replaced with various outdoor tour companies ready to make your wilderness dreams come true.

-Take a ride on the St. John Valley/Fish River Scenic Byway for fall foliage you just can’t get in Kennebunk.
+Take a ride on the St. John Valley Cultural Byway for fall foliage you just can’t get in Kennebunk.
 If you like Allagash, you’ll love the rest of Aroostook County.

 Castine